Las Vegas Quicksilvers: 1977 NASL season and demise

 In late October 1977, it was reported the Milwaukee Brewers considered purchasing the team.
-However, less than a week later the Clark County District Attorney filed civil suit against the team for deceptive trade and false advertising.
+However, less than a week later the Clark County District Attorney filed a civil suit against the team for deceptive trade and false advertising.
 The Las Vegas Convention and Visitors Authority also threatened the team with legal action over $32,000 in unpaid rent for the Las Vegas Stadium.
 In December, the team was sold and moved to San Diego becoming the San Diego Sockers.